fimion/alex-party/posts/2020-10-26-vue-solitaire-migration-to-vue-3-the-unexpected-challenge.md

 const PlayArea = ()=>import("@components/PlayArea.vue");
 ```

 This was the problematic code that was throwing the extremely vague error.
 Vue will no longer render a function that returns a promise to a component without some help due to how the underlying system works.
+(I've gone ahead and filed an issue [here](https://github.com/vuejs/vue-next/issues/2497) to make the message a bit more helpful.)
 You now need to pass this function to a helper function from vue first:

 ```javascript
 import {defineAsyncComponent} from "vue";